 Please find further information on 2018 Applications on INC - Team Australia website.

-Interviews for short-listed candidates will be scheduled between 16-20 April 2018, with results announced by 26 April 2018.
+Interviews for short-listed candidates were scheduled between April-May 2018, with results announced by the end of May 2018.

 Contact for applications: Project Officer, Helena Alves Woods T: 02 6125 0915

 Contact for questions: Professor Veronica Taylor M: 0431 665 374